-Lisa and her husband John Scruton have lived in the 35th House District for 25 years, where together they raised their two children, Ben and Eliza.
-They are members of First Unitarian Church, where Lisa formerly served as Director of Religious Education.
+Lisa and her husband John Scruton have lived in the 35th House District since 1995 where they raised their two children, Ben and Eliza.
+Their household now includes their two rescue dogs, Ozzie and Walter.
+Lisa and John are members of First Unitarian Church, where Lisa formerly served as Director of Religious Education.

 In 2014, Lisa was elected to the Jefferson County School Board where she was praised by educators, mental health professionals and her constituents for advocating for our public schools, and for her focus on mental health issues, advancing Fairness efforts, standing up for student voice and for greater labor/management collaboration.
 She served as Vice Chair of the School Board, where she listened to all voices, brought board members together, and was known for her hard work.